RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/prescriptions.rst

 .. image:: /images/prescription4.png

-5. The Active tab lists all the patients current prescriptions in green
+5. The Active tab lists all the patient's current prescriptions in green

 6. Upcoming & Expired lists in blue the upcoming prescriptions which are due to start soon and in red the expired prescriptions